Is Wine Is Or Is Wine Ain’t Art: Charlie Parker, Tom Wark, and the Question of Intentionality

 And with that, I send my thanks to Tom for writing such a provocative and engaging post, and I send a Happy Birthday to Charlie Parker, wherever The Bird may be flying.

-Categories: Business of Wine, History, Monte Bello, Oeno Econ, Paul Draper, Press Reviews, Vineyards and Oenology, Viticultural Salmagundi, Wine & Art, Wine & Music, Wine & Philosophy, Wine and Jazz, Wine Blogs, Wine Quotes, Wine Tales, Winemaking
+Categories: Business of Wine, History, Monte Bello, Oeno Econ, Paul Draper, Press Reviews, Vineyards, Viticultural Salmagundi, Wine & Art, Wine & Music, Wine & Philosophy, Wine and Jazz, Wine Blogs, Wine Quotes, Wine Tales, Winemaking